dianamn/gallery-images/readme.txt

 = Pro Key Features =

 * **General Options** - Each view of the Iplugin has unique customizable options.
-The options are called general because every gallery with certain type will have the same customization.
+The options are called general because every gallery with certain type will have the same customization

-* **General Options Views** - Has 7 wonderful views, can be customized according to your taste and needs from General Options section.
+* **General Options Views** - Has 7 wonderful views, can be customized according to your taste and needs from General Options section

 * **Lightbox Options** - Lightbox is given with plugin, and being a part of plugin.
 Using it within your items you can make them come up individually.
 And that way to create a desirable style of your website.
 Show your images and videos with the help.